Post-Traumatic Stress Disorder (PTSD)

 by Cindy Kunsman from Under Much Grace.

-In this two-part video training, Dr. Monroe, Professor of Counseling and Psychology at BTS will explore how faith communities can unintentionally create additional distress for those with Posttraumatic Stress Disorder.
+In this two-part video training, Dr. Monroe, Professor of Counseling and Psychology at Missio Seminary (was Biblical Seminary) will explore how faith communities can unintentionally create additional distress for those with Posttraumatic Stress Disorder.
 This video series shows how to 1) identify common struggles of trauma survivors in faith communities, 2) understand the impact of trauma on the brain functioning and interpersonal relationship, 3) recognize the tendency to overspiritualize invisible wounds, and 4) identify leader, lay, and counselor interventions to improve the church experience of those suffering from PTSD.
 The video series is located near the bottom of the page.

 Radio interview with Professor Stephen Joseph.
 Trauma can shape our lives forever and for some of us trauma can be a burden we just can’t shake.
 But Professor Joseph believes adversity and trauma can be powerful opportunities for growth.